davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

    ```
    The code above will automatically `malloc()` a 1D array of `unsigned char`s (recalling that `unsigned chars` can handle values of 0-255).
 This array represents all the pixels in the jpg image given by the `filename`.
 It also populates the `width` and `height` global variables with the dimensions of the jpg.
 If the call fails, it returns `NULL` to `data`.

-6. **Remapping of 1D Array to 2D Array**: It's unnatural to think about an image as a 1D array, in which all the rows of the image are just appended to each other.
+6. **Remapping of 1D Array to 2D Array**: It can be a bit unnatural to think about an image as a 1D array, in which all the rows of the image are just appended to each other.
 You could re-map this 1D array to a 2D array of `height` rows and `width` columns as follows:

    ```c
    input_image = (unsigned char**) malloc(sizeof(unsigned char*) * height);